 To facilitate the most timely resolution to your question, be sure to send your message to the appropriate individual or unit e-mail account with the responsibility of addressing your issue.

 Some individuals believe that “going straight to the top” will result in a quicker response or guarantee a positive outcome.
 However, these e-mails usually take longer to address as they eventually are forwarded to the appropriate parties for resolution following the same processes afforded to everyone.

 Mass mailing to multiple individuals and/or units in hope of making the right connection also doesn’t work as well as precisely targeting the correct recipient.
-If you are unsure to whom to address a concern or request, first contact your academic advisor for guidance.
+If you are unsure to whom to address a concern or request, first contact your Student Success Advisor for guidance.